What is a filter bed? (with photo)

 Filter beds can be operated continuously, as can be done in an industrial process, or they can be operated in batch or intermittent applications.
 An example of batch filtration is a filter bed used to process domestic wastewater.
 As the water leaves the house, it first enters a septic tank where the solids are separated.
 The liquid that comes out of this tank usually goes to a pump tank, which is a smaller concrete tank with a submersible pump located at the bottom.

-See also What is a plenary hall? (with photo)
+See also What is a built environment?

 When a float switch indicates that the pump tank is filling, the pump activates and empties the contents onto a bed of sand.
 This bed is usually built on top of the ground and contains layers of sand and gravel, with drainage pipes located at the bottom and sprinkler or distribution pipes located at the top.
 The pumped water passes through the distribution pipe, where it is sprayed or dripped onto the sand bed.